AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/SequentialDataStore/Searching.md

 [Optional] Parameter representing the zero-based offset of the first SdsStream to retrieve.
 The number of matched items to skip over before returning.
 If unspecified, a default value of 0 is used.
 Use when more items match the search criteria than can be returned in a single call.

 `int count`
-[Optional] Parameter representing the maximum number of SdsStreams to retrieve.
+[Optional] Parameter representing the maximum number of streams to retrieve.
 If unspecified, a default value of 100 is used.
 The maximum value is 1,000.

 `string orderby`
-[Optional] Parameter representing the sorted order in which SdsStreams are returned.
+[Optional] Parameter representing the sorted order in which streams are returned.
 Requires a field name (``orderby=name``, for example).
 Default order is ascending (``asc``).
 Add ``desc`` for descending order (``orderby=name desc``, for example).
 If unspecified, there is no sorting of results.

 #### .NET client libraries methods
-If there are 175 SdsStreams that match the search criteria "temperature" in a single call for example, the following call will return the first 100 matches:
+If there are 175 streams that match the search criteria "temperature" in a single call for example, the following call will return the first 100 matches:

 ```csharp
     _metadataService.GetStreamsAsync(query:"temperature", skip:0, count:100)